• Home

 Halfway Cookies and Variations

-A few years ago, I tried my first batch of Halfway Cookies, but they were called "Donnie Cookies" and named for a person in the family (Donnie Pritzker, I think) who liked the cookies.
+A few years ago, I tried my first batch of Halfway Cookies.
+It was a Pritzker family recipe, and they called them "Donnie Cookies" named after Donald.
 That recipe was great.
 The dough called for 1 cup butter, ½ cup sugar, ½ cup brown sugar, 2 egg yolks, flavoring, leavenings, plus 3 whites on top mixed with only 1 cup brown sugar.

 The Kitchn Version

 Today I found a new recipe on The Kitchn.
-Unlike the Donnie Cookies and many other Halfway Cookies that call for 1 cup butter or shortening in the base dough, this recipe only calls for ½ cup.
-It also includes fewer egg whites on top, yet more brown sugar in the meringue.
-I was skeptical and figured this recipe would be way too sweet without the butter to buffer the missing fat, but I tried it anyway and the bars are excellent.
+Unlike the Donnie Cookies and many other Halfway Cookies that call for 1 cup butter, this recipe only calls for ½ cup.
+It also includes fewer egg whites, yet more brown sugar in the meringue.
+I was skeptical and figured this recipe would be too sweet without the butter to buffer the missing fat, but I tried it anyway and the bars are excellent.
 The dough is less rich.
-This makes the bars' texture less dense and more cakey than shortbread. and in a good way.
+This makes the bars' texture less dense and more cakey than shortbread.
+And in a good way.
 Also, these bars aren't too sweet.
 The sweetness is balanced.

-Kitchn's recipe was great, but to be fair I'm going to have to re-test the Donnie Cookies since I made them three years ago, and I think I'll also give the Kingwood version a try, since it's almost identical to the Kitchn recipe but with the full cup of butter.
+Kitchn's recipe was great, but to be fair I'm going to have to re-test the Donnie Cookies.
+I think I'll also give the Kingwood version a try, since it's almost identical to the Kitchn recipe but with the full cup of butter.
 Despite the fact the bars from today were still good, part of me wonders if maybe the Kitchn recipe evolved from a recipe with a typo that took the recipe from 1 cup of butter to ½ cup of butter.
 Or maybe some old recipes were just less rich.

 Comparisons of Different Recipes